Our POLAR page offers a range of documents and resources aimed at self-learning. Please browse and enjoy.

 Do general practices require individual patient consent for using their data for population health planning?

-Our interpretation of the APPs regarding the use of POLAR GP is that general practices are not required to obtain individual patient consent to use their identified and de-identified data for the secondary purposes of data quality, service planning and improvement, and population health planning.
+Our interpretation of the APPs regarding the use of POLAR is that general practices are not required to obtain individual patient consent to use their identified and de-identified data for the secondary purposes of data quality, service planning and improvement, and population health planning.
 General practices should still notify their patient cohort that their individual data may be used for these purposes and provide them the opportunity to ‘opt out’.

 How do general practices notify their patients about population health planning activities?